 - 1. Daily 5, a school-wide literacy management system, clearly sets and defines literacy goals for students.
 Clear expectations are provided with exemplars to assist in meeting individual goals in differentiated student-centered activities and numerous opportunities are given for students to collaborate, apply critical thinking skills, and participate in meaningful discussions. - 2.
 Fundations, a research-based multisensory language program that provides systematic instruction in critical foundational skills.
-Fundations supports a Multi-Tiered Systems of Support (MTSS) for all students in grades K-2. - 3. i-Ready, a comprehensive assessment system that tracks student growth and provides personalized and differentiated instruction for all student populations in both ELA and mathematics. - 4.
-Through the Accelerated Reader Program students meet or exceed their quarterly goals to increase vocabulary and comprehension as well as develop a love of reading. - 5.
-Technology programs such as i-Ready, Pearson Realize, and Think Central, and HMH Science are used as resources to remediate and enrich students. - 6.
-A Reading Committee organizes and promotes Celebrate Literacy Week, Community Read-In Day, Storybook Parades, Barnes and Noble Night, Dr. Seuss Week, and other programs that support literacy initiatives and a culture of reading. - 7.
+Fundations supports a MTSS for all students in grades K-2. - 3.
+Leveled Literacy Intervention (LLI), an intensive, small group, supplementary literacy intervention. - 4. i-Ready, a comprehensive assessment system that tracks student growth and provides personalized and differentiated instruction for all student populations in both ELA and mathematics. - 5.
+Through the Accelerated Reader Program students meet or exceed their quarterly goals to increase vocabulary and comprehension as well as develop a love of reading. - 6.
+Technology programs such as i-Ready, Pearson Realize, Think Central, and Ed: Your Friend in Learning are used as resources to remediate and enrich students. - 7.
+A Reading Committee organizes and promotes Celebrate Literacy Week, Community Read-In Day, Storybook Parades, Barnes and Noble Night, Dr. Seuss Week, and other programs that support literacy initiatives and foster a culture of reading. - 8.
 The LLT is also part of the CPS Team that targets students in RTI.